JC-me-coding/Project_MLOps/reports/README.md

 We made use of your nice figure, that you shared on slack and just deleted components, that we actually didn't apply to our project: ![figure](figures/mlops_overview.png).

 Our local setup was used to develop the code and to perform training on the HPC server.
 We setup version control, git for the code and dvc for the data.
 The code structure was initialized with the cookiecutter.
 Our environment setup was made with conda and pip requirements for our python code.
-The code loaded the training configuration, which is specified in .yaml-files, with Hydra.
+The code loaded the training configuration, which is specified in .yaml-files.
 Experiment results are forwarded to Wandb, which is a online service.
 Therefore, all group members had access to the results.
 Of course, we used debugging to find bugs or understand what's going in our code.
 Common github actions are triggered, when pushing on main.

 We connected a cloud build trigger to our repo, which builds the trainer docker image, when a push/merge is performed on the main branch.
 The docker imgage is saved in the container registry.
 The latest image is to spawn a container in the Compute Engine as well as in the Vertex AI for the training procedure.
 During training the data is accessed directly on the GCP Bucket.
 Output files such as model files should also be saved on the GCP bucket.
 The model has been deployed on Google Cloud function.
 A user can upload an image using curl, the image is processed and it gets back the prediction of the image.